csswizardry/csswizardry.github.com/code-reviews.md

 the end, you’re left with a screencast showing exactly how I went about troubleshooting the issue, as well as its solution.

-A teardown is a very pragmatic response to the need for short, targeted advice that doesn’t require a full audit engagement.
+_Fix It Fast_ is a very pragmatic response to the need for short, targeted advice that doesn’t require a full audit engagement.
 It can also be used to triage the extent of performance issues with your site.

-<a href="https://calendly.com/csswizardry/ten-minute-teardown" class="btn  btn--full">Schedule a Teardown</a>
+<a href="https://calendly.com/csswizardry/ten-minute-teardown" class="btn  btn--full">Fix It <b>Fast!</b></a>

-<small>A teardown does not necessarily last for only ten minutes.
-If I need to
-spend 30 minutes, I will.
-The point is more that the service is a quick-fire, fast-turnaround format.</small>